EOSLaoMao/BankofStaked-CE/rc/bankofstaked.addblacklist_rc.md

 * `account` (creditor account)

 ### Intent
 INTENT.
-The main purpose of this action is to add a specific account to blacklist table.
+The purpose of this action is to add a specific account to blacklist table.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.